The one where sanity is tempered by steel.

 - See the Invisible: While trapped on the stairs, Yaz, Ryan and Mary see the shadow of the mysterious figure Yaz saw earlier cast against a doorway on the floor below.
 It turns out this is the shadow of the missing Percy Shelley, who has been rendered mostly invisible by the Cyberium.

 - Series Continuity Error: A minor one, but since the TARDIS can translate even French, Graham should hear the Swiss chambermaid speaking English.
+Possibly justified since they had to park the TARDIS far away from the villa, so they might be out of its range.

 - Servile Snarker: Fletcher.
 He rolls his eyes at his employers' scary story competition, as well as when Polidori press-gangs him into being a second in a duel.